Turkish Passport 2025: Validity & Visa-Free Countries

 Real Challenges of the Schengen Visa

-The Winning Card: USA E-2 Visa
+The Ace Card: USA E-2 Investor Visa

-New Citizenship Rules via Property Purchase
+New Citizenship by Investment Rules

 The Turkish citizenship program in 2025 is accompanied by strict regulations to protect the integrity of the Turkish passport.

-Key Investment Conditions
+Core Investment Conditions

-• Property Purchase: Minimum of $400,000 USD.
+• Real Estate Purchase: Minimum $400,000 USD.

 • Commitment: The property must not be sold for 3 years.

-Hidden Risks and Additional Costs
+Hidden Risks and Incidental Costs

-In addition to the $400k, you should account for about 7 to 8% in extra costs for:
+In addition to the $400,000, you should account for about 7% to 8% in extra costs for:

-• Title Deed Transfer Tax (4%)
+• Title deed transfer tax (4%)

-• Lawyer and Notary fees
+• Legal and notary fees

-• Translation and Passport issuance fees
+• Translation and passport issuance fees

-Important Banking and Legal Points
+Important Banking and Legal Notes for International Investors

-Opening a Bank Account in Turkey
+Opening a Bank Account

 Conclusion